brunovmartini/projects-core-service/README.md

 ### Running the Application 💻

 It’s recommended to create a virtual environment (virtualenv) to isolate the application dependencies.

-On the root folder:
+On the root folder run the following command:
 ```jsx
 python -m venv .venv
 ```